 A few of our Lakeside customers took the stage during the two-day virtual conference to answer that very question, sharing their experiences with digital dexterity and digital experience management.

-Greg Dolphin, Global IT Support Manager for RELX, a multinational information and analytics company that includes LexisNexis, described his company’s journey that started with implement XLAs with the help of Lakeside’s DEM solution, and has led to a robust proactive IT support strategy and other use cases.
+Greg Dolphin, Global IT Support Manager for LexisNexis, part of the multinational information and analytics company RELX, described his company’s journey that started with implement XLAs with the help of Lakeside’s DEM solution, and has led to a robust proactive IT support strategy and other use cases.
 As a result, customer feedback has been phenomenal, health score measurements are aligned with real-world experiences, and productivity has significantly improved.

 William Smierciak, senior IT manager at Florida Blue, outlined the process of piloting and deploying Lakeside’s DEM solution, and also demonstrated how it’s been an invaluable asset for remote work support.
 IT is able to more precisely route service tickets, cut out a lot of the guesswork, speed up triage, and has the visibility necessary to identify and even prevent home network issues without pausing productivity.